What Is a Manufacturer Buyback?

 How Are Penalties Calculated in a Manufacturer Buyback?

 Penalties are usually meant to punish the manufacturer for denying, delaying, or refusing a rightful buyback.
-The calculation includes attorney and court expenses, incidental damages, mileage deductions, and civil penalties.
+In states that allow them, the calculation can add attorney and court expenses, incidental damages, and statutory penalties on top of the refund.

 Are There Options to Extend the Deadline for a Manufacturer Buyback?